classgraph/classgraph/README.md

 The constructor accepts a list of whitelisted package prefixes / jar names to scan, as well as blacklisted packages/jars not to scan, where blacklisted entries are prefixed with the `'-'` character.
 For example:
 * `new FastClasspathScanner("com.x")` limits scanning to the package `com.x` and its sub-packages in all jarfiles and all directory entries on the classpath.
 * `new FastClasspathScanner("com.x", "-com.x.y")` limits scanning to `com.x` and all sub-packages *except* `com.x.y` in all jars and directories on the classpath.
+* `new FastClasspathScanner("com.x", "javax.persistence.Entity")` limits scanning to `com.x` but also records links between whitelisted classes and the "external" annotation class `javax.persistence.Entity`, even though it is not in the whitelisted package `com.x` -- [see below](#detecting-annotations-superclasses-and-implemented-interfaces-outside-of-the-whitelisted-path) for more info.
+* `new FastClasspathScanner("com.x", "-com.x.BadClass")` scans within `com.x`, but blacklists the one class `com.x.BadClass`.
+Note that a capital letter after the final '.' indicates a whitelisted class.
 * `new FastClasspathScanner("com.x", "-com.x.y", "jar:deploy.jar")` limits scanning to `com.x` and all its sub-packages except `com.x.y`, but only looks in jars named `deploy.jar` on the classpath.
 Note:
   1. Whitelisting one or more jar entries prevents non-jar entries (directories) on the classpath from being scanned.
   2. Only the leafname of a jarfile can be specified in a `jar:` or `-jar:` entry, so if there is a chance of conflict, make sure the jarfile's leaf name is unique.